Motorsports weekend schedule, TV channel, stream info - NBC Sports

 Texas Motor Speedway

-Saturday: Xfinity Series race, 3 p.m., NBCSN; Trucks Series race 8 p.m.
+Saturday: Xfinity Series race, 3 p.m., NBCSN and stream on NBC Sports app; Trucks Series race 8 p.m.
 FS1

 NHRA: